zotehq/void/specs/README.md

 ## Protocol Specification

-The client initiates a connection by establishing a TCP connection with the server.
+The client initiates a connection by establishing a TCP connection with the server and then authenticating.
 Upon successful connection, both the client and server can start exchanging data.
+We use JSON for request/response to make it an easier developer experience.

 ### Responses

-Responses follow the following structure: `[error_byte, msg_bytes, data]`.

-- `error_byte` can be 0 or 1.
-If it's 0, there is no error; if it's 1, there is an error.

-- `msg_bytes` can be 0 or a value greater than 0.
-If it's 0, there is no message; otherwise, there is a message.
-In the case of a message, it is sent in ASCII format and terminates with a null byte (0).

-- `data` can be 0 or any other value.
-If it's 0, there is no additional data; otherwise, there is one or more bytes of data.
+All responses follow this structure: `{"error": boolean, "message": string, "payload": null | value}`
+Payload is set to a value when getting a key and the key actually exists
+Error is set to true when there's an error (duh!)

 ### Requests

+All requests follow this structure: `{"action": string, "key": string | null, "value": any | null}`
+`action` can be either `GET`, `SET`, or `DELETE`
+When `action` is `GET`, a `key` is expected, the value will be ignored even if set
+When `action` is `SET`, a `key` and `value` is expected where value can be any supported JSON value other than `null`
+When `action` is `DELETE`, it's the same as `GET`